apache/struts-site/source/getting-started/annotations.md

 * Will be replaced with the ToC, excluding a header {:toc}

-The example code for this tutorial, annotations, is available for checkout at [struts-examples](https://github.com/apache/struts-examples)
+The example code for this tutorial, **annotations**, is available for checkout at [struts-examples](https://github.com/apache/struts-examples)

 ## Introduction